 Trying a Low-FODMAP Diet

-If you have gas, bloating, abdominal pain, diarrhea, or constipation, you might consider nixing all five forms of FODMAP carbs (lactose, fructose, fructans, sugar alcohols, and galactans) for up to 4 weeks to see if it helps.
-If FODMAPs are the culprit, you’ll probably begin to feel better quickly.
+If you have gas, bloating, belly pain, diarrhea, or constipation, you might consider nixing all five forms of FODMAP carbs (lactose, fructose, fructans, sugar alcohols, and galactans) for up to 4 weeks to see if that helps.
+If FODMAPs are the culprit, you’ll probably start to feel better quickly.